University of Vienna

-The University of Vienna (Universität Wien, /de-at/) is a public research university in Vienna, Austria.
-Founded by Duke Rudolph IV in 1365, it is the oldest university in the German-speaking world and among the largest institutions of higher learning in Europe.
+The University of Vienna (Universität Wien, /de-at/; Universitas Viennensis) is a public research university in Vienna, Austria.
+Founded by Duke Rudolph IV in 1365, it is the oldest university in the German-speaking world and one of the oldest universities in the world in continuous operation.
+With around 85,000 students and approximately 11,000 employees, it is one of the largest institutions of higher learning in Europe.
+As of the academic year 2024–2025, the university offered 185 degree programmes.

 The University of Vienna is associated with 17 Nobel Prize laureates and has been home to numerous scholars of historical and academic significance, including Erwin Schrödinger, Karl Popper, Stefan Zweig, Friedrich Hayek, Gustav Mahler, Sigmund Freud, Gregor Mendel, Ludwig von Mises, among others.